KASARIKS/simple_notificator/README.md

 # simple_notificator
-This is simple console notificator on pc
+This is a simple console notifieron pc